-Use in Pregnancy Routine use of diuretics during normal pregnancy is inappropriate and exposes mother and fetus to unnecessary hazard.
+\\Use in Pregnancy\\ Routine use of diuretics during normal pregnancy is inappropriate and exposes mother and fetus to unnecessary hazard.
 Diuretics do not prevent development of toxemia of pregnancy and there is no satisfactory evidence that they are useful in the treatment of toxemia.

-Edema during pregnancy may arise from pathologic causes or from the physiologic and mechanical consequences of pregnancy.
-Thiazides are indicated in pregnancy when edema is due to pathologic causes, just as they are in the absence of pregnancy (see PRECAUTIONS, Pregnancy).
-Dependent edema in pregnancy resulting from restriction of venous return by the gravid uterus, is properly treated through elevation of the lower extremities and use of support stockings.
-Use of diuretics to lower intravascular and use of the lower extremities are used to the lower extremities and use of support stockings. volume in this instance is illogical and unnecessary.
-During normal pregnancy there is hyper-volemia, which is not harmful to the fetus or the volema, which is not harmful to the fetus or the mother in the absence of cardiovascular disease.
+\\Edema during pregnancy may arise from pathologic causes or from the physiologic and mechanical consequences of pregnancy.
+Thiazides are indicated in pregnancy when edema is due to pathologic causes, just as they are in the absence of pregnancy (see PRECAUTIONS, \\Pregnancy\\).
+Dependent edema in pregnancy, resulting from restriction of venous return by the gravid uterus, is properly treated through elevation of the lower extremities and use of support stockings.
+Use of diuretics to lower intravascular volume in this instance is illogical and unnecessary.
+During normal pregnancy there is hypervolemia, which is not harmful to the fetus or the mother in the absence of cardiovascular disease.
 However, it may be associated with edema, rarely generalized edema.
 If such edema causes discomfort, increased recumbency will often provide relief.
 Rarely this edema may cause extreme discomfort which is not relieved by rest.
-In these instances, a short course of diuretic therapy may provide relief and he appropriate. provide relief and be appropriate.
+In these instances, a short course of diuretic therapy may provide relief and be appropriate.

-CONTRAINDICATIONS:

-Anuria.
+\\CONTRAINDICATIONS:\\ CONTRAINDICATIONS: Anuria.
 Hypersensitivity to any component of this product or to other sulfonamide-derived drugs.

-WARNINGS:

-Intravenous use in infants and children has been limited and is not generally recommended.
+WARNINGS: Intravenous use in infants and children has been limited and is not generally recommended.
 Use with caution in severe renal disease.
 In patients with renal disease, thiazides may precipitate azotemia.
 Cumulative effects of the drug may develop in patients with impaired renal function.

-Thiazides should be used with caution in patients with impaired hepatic function or progressive liver disease, since minor alterations of fluid and electrolyte balance may precipitate hepatic
+Thiazides should be used with caution in patients with impaired hepatic function or progressive liver disease, since minor alterations of fluid and eletrolyte balance may precipitate hepatic coma.
 Thiazides may add to or potentiate the action of other antihypertensive drugs.
 Sensitivity reactions may occur in patients with or without a history of allergy or bronchial asthma.
 The possibility of exacerbation or activation of systemic lupus erythematosus has been reported.
-Lithium generally should not be given with di-uretics (see PRECAUTIONS, Drug Interactions).
+Lithium generally should not be given with diuretics (see PRECAUTIONS, Drug Interactions).
+WARNINGS: